MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-suggest-vendor-payments.md

 ms.custom: bap-template

 ---
-# Use the Suggest Vendor Payments batch job in [!INCLUDE[prod_short](includes/prod_short.md)]
+# Suggest Vendor Payments

 On the **Payment Journal** page, you can use the **Suggest Vendor Payments** batch job to suggest payment lines.
 Based on your settings, [!INCLUDE [prod_short](includes/prod_short.md)] suggests lines for:

 - Payments that are due soon.
 - Payments where a payment discount is available.

-To benefit fully from payment suggestions, you need to prioritize your vendors.
-To learn more about prioritizing vendors, see [Prioritize Vendors](purchasing-how-prioritize-vendors.md).
+To benefit fully from payment suggestions, you must prioritize your vendors.
+To learn more about prioritizing vendors, go to [Prioritize Vendors](purchasing-how-prioritize-vendors.md).

 > [!NOTE]
 > The batch job excludes vendor ledger entries that are **On Hold** or that are already applied and have a value in the **Applies-to ID** field.